Ba'athist Syria: State ideology

 Syria's state ideology under the Ba'ath Party was Neo-Ba'athism, a distinct and far-left variant of Ba'athism that became the official ideology of the Syrian regional branch of the Ba'ath party after its 6th National Congress in September 1963.
 The neo-Ba'athist radicals, who dominated the regional structures of the Syrian branch of the Ba'ath party, initiated a power struggle against the party's old guard, culminating in the 1966 neo-Ba'athist coup.
 The coup resulted in the structural separation of the Ba'ath party's Syrian regional branch from its National Command, and transformed Syrian Ba'ath Party into a militarist organization.
 The coup and the subsequent neo-Ba'athist purges against Aflaqists triggered the deepest schism in the Ba'ath movement's history, which resulted in the splintering of the movement into Iraqi-dominated and Syrian-dominated factions, and the ensuing conflict between them.

 Neo-Ba'athism has been described as a divergence from Ba'athism proper that had gone beyond its pan-Arabist ideological basis by espousing Marxism and purging the classical Ba'athist leadership of the old guard, including Michel Aflaq and Salah al-Din al-Bitar.
 As a result of these ideological differences, the Syrian Ba'ath Party came into conflict with Arab nationalists such as Nasserists and the Iraqi Ba'athists, particularly Saddamists, with whom they maintained a bitter rivalry.
 Neo-Ba'athism has been criticized by the founder of Ba'athist ideology, Michel Aflaq, for diverging from the original principles of Ba'athism.
-Since 1971 (after Hafez al-Assad came to power), neo-Ba'athism has transformed into Assadism, with even greater nationalism, militarism and a cult of personality of the Assad family.
+Since 1971 (after Hafez al-Assad came to power), neo-Ba'athism has transformed into Assadism, with even greater nationalism, militarism and the Assad family's cult of personality.
 State propaganda portrayed Assadism as a neo-Ba'athist current that evolved Ba'athist ideology with the needs of the modern era.